Growing Lemons In Containers:

 - Lemons stay fresh for more than a week at room temperature.

-- Lemon stay fresh for more than a month when packed in airtight and stored door of the refrigerator.
+- Lemon stays fresh for more than a month when packed in the airtight and stored door of the refrigerator.

 - Fresh lemon juice can be refrigerated for more than a year.